juroyye/total_recall/README.md

 Psudocode is the bridge between our minds and the code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+After my research, I believe 90% of time should be spent understanding the issue and 10% should be spent actually fixing it.

 ## Strings